Horokhiv

+Geography

+Horokhiv is located in the Volhynian Upland, in an area with mixed forests and the river basin Styr (tributary of the Pripyat), 52 km from the regional center of Lutsk and 440 km from Kyiv.
+The area of the town is 488 hectares.

+The climate is moderately continental with mild winters (in January -4.4 °, -5.1 °) and warm wet summer (in July +18.8 °).
+Rainfall 550-640 mm per year.

+Horokhiv is the center of the Horokhiv urban territorial community.

 History

 The first written mention of it was in 1240 in the Hypatian Codex.

+It was a private town, administratively located in the Volhynian Voivodeship in the Lesser Poland Province of the Kingdom of Poland.
+Polish politician and economist Walerian Stroynowski built a palace in the town.

-From 1795 until the Russian Revolution of 1917, it was part of Volhynian Governorate of the Russian Empire; from 1921 to 1939 it was part of Wołyń Voivodeship of Poland.
+From the Third Partition of Poland of 1795 until the Russian Revolution of 1917, it was part of Volhynian Governorate of the Russian Empire; from 1921 to 1939 it was part of Wołyń Voivodeship of Poland.
 A railway station was built here in 1924-1925.

-Since September 1939 it was a part of the USSR.
-Also, in 1939 it became a town.
+Following the German-Soviet invasion of Poland, which started World War II in September 1939, it was occupied by the Soviet Union until 1941.
+In 1939 it became a town.
 A local newspaper is published here since 1939.

-The Germans occupied town from summer 1941 to July 1944.
+The Germans occupied the town from summer 1941 to July 1944.
 Its Jewish population, comprising over half the town’s inhabitants, was murdered en masse during The Holocaust.

+Horokhiv served as the administrative center of Horokhiv Raion prior to its dissolution in 2020.
+Since then, it is a part of Lutsk Raion.